sareenzZ/DaydreamersBook/README.md

-# zz589-final-project  My Favorite Things
+#Daydreamer's Book

 ## Overview
 We are all trying to discover who we are in the world.
-However, sometimes we become too engaged in living that we could not remember of a big part of our identification: our favorite things!
+However, sometimes we become too engaged in living that we could not remember a big part of our identification: our favorite things!

-My Favorites is a web app that allows users to keep track of their favorite things!
+My Favorite Things is a web app that allows users to keep track of their favorite things!
 Users can register and login.
 After they are logged in, they can create or view categories of favorites.
-For every section they have, they can add or delete a customized item which includes a name,  a quantity representing the number of times they feel a strong love towards the item, and an option description of special feelings.
+For every category they have, they can add or delete a customized item which includes a name, a quantity that they can update to represent the number of times they feel a strong love towards the item, and an optional description of special feelings.

 ## Data Model